ignition-devs/incendium/README.md

 To use incendium, do the following:

 1. Download the latest release
-1. add it as a package under Scripting > Project Library.
+1. Add it as a package under Scripting > Project Library

 ## Contributing to incendium